KARAN-D05/8-Bit-Breadboard-Computer/README.md

 - Program Counter

 ## Module in Debugging Phase
-- ALU Gate Implementation (Bug: Unconsitent results in subtraction operation)
+- ALU Gate Implementation (Bug Discovered)

 ## Project Structure
 Each module will have its own folder containing: